Hosting Update 2025

 Now that I own my own home, I have decided to make a second effort at setting up a smart home.
 Like the last time, I have decided to go with Home Assistant as my platform of choice.
 Unlike last time, I hope to create automations that are actually useful.

 To simplify the overall setup, I’m using the Home Assistant Yellow and a Raspberry Pi CM4 (4GB model) to host Home Assistant.
+The built-in Zigbee, M.2 slot, low power consumption, and community made this an easy choice.
+I would have preferred to get the Power over Ethernet version, but that was heavily back-ordered.